 Policy on Prior Permission to Take Coursework at Other Universities

-Prior permission is required.
-Students must obtain permission to take a course at another institution prior to enrolling in it.
-Prior permission will be granted by advisors or the dean, chairperson or program director as outlined below.
+Prior permission is mandatory.
+Students must obtain permission to take a course at another U.S. institution prior to enrolling in it.
+Prior permission will be granted by advisors or the dean, chairperson, or program director as outlined below.

 An academic advisor may approve courses to fulfill elective credits.
 A dean, chairperson or program director may approve courses to fulfill major/minor requirements or electives within major/minor requirements.